Andrettin/Wyrmsun/readme.txt

 - The tech tree is now brought up when finishing a scenario, if the civilization you played that scenario with has unspent technology points.
 - Added popups for buttons.
 - Maximum number of selectable units is now 36 (up from 18).
+- Fixed bug which caused wood piles to not disappear after being depleted.

 * Quests
 - Added The Battle of Magetobria quest.